Paul Emsleyb. 1947

 With a meticulous approach and an adept use of chiaroscuro, Paul Emsley has created outstanding conté studies of animals and flowers, and painted the official portraits of illustrious sitters including Nelson Mandela and Kate Middleton, Duchess of Cambridge.

-Born in Glasgow in 1947, but raised in South Africa, Emsley has lived in Bradford-on-Avon since 1996.
-After working as a teacher and illustrator, Emsley was awarded first prize in the prestigious BP Portrait Award in 2007, which has enabled him to pursue a full-time career as a self-taught artist.
-His winning entry was of his neighbour and fellow painter, Michael Simpson.
+Born in Glasgow in 1947, but raised in South Africa, Emsley inititally trained and worked as a graphic designer, teacher, and illustrator, before devoting himself entirely to painting and drawing in 1996.
+Emsley was awarded first prize in the prestigious BP Portrait Award in 2007 - his winning entry was of his neighbour and fellow painter, Michael Simpson.
 Unflinching in its painstaking detail, the wrinkled head of the elderly sitter is bathed in an ethereal light.
 This is significant, as Simpson was originally raised as Jewish, but has since turned to atheism, and much of his artwork has been informed by the writings of Giordano Bruno, a medieval philosopher burned at the stake during the Inquisition.
 In painting the background black, the head appears to float up and away from his body; again, the notion of gravity has fascinated Simpson since childhood, and these concerns are explored in recent work.

 Indeed, the technique of blacking out the background is a compositional device that Emsley frequently employs, and is repeated in most of his portraits.
 Emsley has said that the crux of his work is “the way in which light and shadow falls across forms”.
 By manipulating the lighting, the head looms from the darkness with alarming clarity.
 Thus, although apparently photo-realist, the portraits are not rooted in complete reality.
 The resulting composition tends to disorientate the viewer, much like Chuck Close’s portraits, which subtly blur in and out of focus.
 Similarly, Emsley’s portraits of Nelson Mandela – one of which is owned by the Mandela Foundation – appear to be exact reproductions of photographs, but the artist has in fact made minor “aesthetic judgments”, moving an eye and an ear from their original places.
 This is reminiscent of another American Hyperrealist, Richard Estes, whose landscapes often have one or two details deliberately but minutely altered.
 (Estes too doctors the lighting.)